ChrisBuchholz/mencfs/README.md

 ### Usage

-Now that your configuration file is set up, you are ready to manager your EncFS encrypted folder.
+Now that your configuration file is set up, you are ready to manage your EncFS encrypted folder.

 In a terminal, execute